TheRakeshPurohit/front-end-interview-handbook/contents/behavioral.md

 <a className="button button--primary" href="https://www.techinterviewhandbook.org/behavioral-interview/">Go to Tech Interview Handbook &nbsp;→</a>

-## What Facebook looks for in behavioral interviews
+## What Meta looks for in behavioral interviews

 - Discuss anything that's on your resume, including current projects and details
 - Provide specific examples about what you did and the resulting impact